ThomasIommi/RestaurantReviews/README.md

 Request from Cross Origin can't be cached in addAll() method even with mode: "no-cors" header.
 (Or I just failed at it! :D) It was needed to fetch the request (with the no-cors header) on the net and only then clone the response and cache that instead.

-###### Google Maps caching
-For now only the main Google Maps API is cached (with the no-cors method), everything else isn't.
-So the map won't work offline!
-That was necessary for the callback (initMap) that instantiates everything necessary for the app to work.